neighbor-bear/fceux-for-retrogame/readme.md

   - Matched throttle and sound implementations with the upstream Qt/SDL driver.
   - Added Integer Frame Rate option to better sync video with the video display refresh.
   - Added sound Buffer size option.
 It is expressed in ms. Default value is 128 and the valid values range is from 15 to 200.
-  - Enabled Frameskip configuration with Auto and 0 to 11 levels.
-Default is 0.
+  - Enabled Frameskip configuration with levels Auto and from 0 to 11.
+Default level is 0.
   - This changes have impact in previously configured games so you must revise its configurations:
     - FPS throttle 'Off' previously implements an implicit frameskip based on sound buffer.
 Now this frameskip is configured by setting the option Frameskip to 'Auto'.
     - FPS throttle 'On' now uses nanosleep to sync the game to the intended framerate.